AlexanderMattheis/big-mommy/README.md

 # Big Mommy
-A CSV-Stream-Editor for big CSV-Files.
+A CSV-Stream-Reader for big CSV-Files.